hanlonmt/hanlonmt.github.io/_posts/2015-1-9-dplyrsummary.md

 ## dplyr

 That works fine, actually, but with bigger data frames, the speed isn't that good.
 I wanted to streamline the code.
-I'm using the [dplyr](http://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) package instead of the plyr package, which has slightly different syntax, but still has some constraints.
+I'm using the [dplyr](http://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) package instead of the plyr package, which has slightly different syntax, and performs a bit differently.
 Here's what I've come up with(assuming you've checked the class of each variable that you want to work with):

 {% highlight r %}